 "It's crazy, right?"
 Akil says of getting to show a lesbian superhero on primetime TV.
 "I didn't want it to be a 'very special episode.'
 We just open up on her in bed with her girlfriend and having a discussion not about her sexuality but about what are you going through?
 How are you feeling?
 I think it's one of the most sophisticated and loving scenes we've done in this show."

 Akil is keeping her story revolutionary by not treating it like it's revolutionary.
 "I'll be honest with you, we rarely mention it," Akil says.
 "We just show it.
 It's not something I'm interested in mentioning, not because I don't want to mention it but because I'm able to show it."

-He continues, "My mother, Betty, was an entertainer, she opened up for James Brown, Ike and Tina Turner, and I had an uncle who would work as a chef in a restaurant, 6-foot-3 or 6-foot-4 — I was young so he could have been shorter, but in my mind that's how tall he was.
+He continues, "My mother, Betty, was an entertainer, she opened up for James Brown, Ike and Tina Turner, and I had an uncle who would work as a chef in a restaurant, six-foot-three or six-foot-four — I was young so he could have been shorter, but in my mind that's how tall he was.
 And he would babysit me and come home, take off his cook uniform and get in his dress and cook me food and give me dating advice.
-I was like 5 so I've been blessed to have a really interesting life and this idea that it's anything other than natural to me is ridiculous.
+I was like five, so I've been blessed to have a really interesting life and this idea that it's anything other than natural to me is ridiculous.
 I don't have time for that bullshit."